TataOwO/Tank-War/README.md

 # Packages
 `PyGame`
-To install PyGame, open your command line, and enter the following command to install it.``` pip install pygame```
+To install PyGame, open your command line, and enter the following command to install it. ```curl pip install pygame```

 # How to use